Joan Trimble: Piano duo

-Trimble first gained notice performing with her sister Valerie Trimble in a piano duo, which won first prize at a Belfast music competition in 1925.
+Trimble first gained notice performing with her sister Valerie in a piano duo, which won first prize at a Belfast music competition in 1925.
 Joan later composed works for two pianos which they performed together, including the Sonatina (1940).
-They gave their first professional recital as a duo in the evening of September 28, 1938, at the Royal College of Music in London, as war was about to be declared with Germany.
+The sisters gave their first professional recital as a duo in the evening of September 28, 1938, at the Royal College of Music in London, as war was about to be declared with Germany.
 One of their audience said he had come to hear them "as it might be the last music he would ever hear."
 They performed three of Joan's new compositions, Buttermilk Point, The Bard Of Lisgoole and The Humours of Carrick, Arnold Bax's Irish tone-poem for two pianos, Moy Mell, and the four-hand Jamaican Rumba, which had been composed for them by Arthur Benjamin for their debut performance.
 It was Benjamin who had encouraged Joan and her sister, whose principal instrument was the cello, to play piano together, and this piece became their signature tune.

 During World War II, the sisters worked as volunteer nurses for the Red Cross in London and were regular performers on the BBC, at Dame Myra Hess's National Gallery lunchtime concerts and at the BBC's promenade concerts.
 The first of their many Prom appearances was in 1943, and their piano duets were broadcast for many years in the weekly BBC radio series 'Tuesday Serenade'.
-Their repertoire was wide and included Arnold Cooke, Dallapiccola, and Stravinsky, and they premièred the two-piano concertos of Arthur Bliss and Lennox Berkeley.
-In the early 1950s, they gave the British première of one of Mendelssohn's concertos for two pianos, the A-flat.
+Their repertoire was wide and included Arnold Cooke, Dallapiccola, Kenneth Leighton, Stravinsky, and they premièred the two-piano concertos of Arthur Bliss and Lennox Berkeley.
+In the early 1950s, they gave the British première of one of Mendelssohn's concertos for two pianos, the A-flat, and continued to perform in public until 1970.

-The sisters also performed modern music, including works by Stravinsky, Dallapiccola, Arthur Bliss, Lennox Berkeley, and Kenneth Leighton, and they continued to perform in public until 1970.